+Staying safe in Pattaya should be at the forefront of everything you do, much like when you’re back home.
 Pattaya is a fantastic city which draws in countless visitors each year.
-It is, however, a location where often the typical social guidelines and laws are not always adhered to.
-Pattaya is typically much safer than numerous other traveler locations all over the world and is safe for the single tourist, couples and families of all ages.
+However, it is a destination where often the typical social guidelines and laws are not always adhered to.
+Pattaya is typically much safer than many other worldwide destinations.
+It’s a place where single tourists, couples and families of all ages can feel safe.
 Cases of attacks, rapes, muggings and other criminal activities are extremely unusual, however, visitors should follow some simple tips for staying safe in Pattaya.

-Like anywhere in the world there are always people that are planning to generate income from the unwary.
+Like anywhere in the world, there are always people looking to generate an income from the unwary.
 Pick pocketing and theft are the most commonly reported incidents in Pattaya.
-Being a holiday destination, thieves are attracted to the area and to the tourists who frequently come on holiday with plenty of money.
-To dramatically lower the chances of being targeted by thieves, only take out sufficient cash for your everyday requirements and leave any large amounts in your bank or your hotel safe.
-Do not leave credit cards, valuables or large amounts of cash lying around in your room – from time to time it is reported that money or personal items have vanished from their hotel rooms.
+As a holiday destination, thieves are attracted to the area and to the tourists who frequently come on holiday with plenty of money.
+To dramatically lower the chances of being targeted by thieves, only take out sufficient cash for your everyday requirements.
+Leave any large amounts of cash in your bank, or your hotel safe.
+Do not leave credit cards, valuables or large amounts of cash lying around in your hotel room.
+From time to time it has been reported that money or personal items have vanished from hotel rooms.
+Also, be wary if you are approached by a young woman who invites you for a drink.
+They are frequently the best pick pockets.

-Be wary if you are approached by a young woman who invites you for a drink – they are frequently the best pick pockets.
+Staying safe in Pattaya often means taking preventative measures.
+Where possible always walk home with a friend, rather than making the journey on your own.
 Young western woman should avoid walking the beach alone late at night as it could attract unwanted attention.
-Instead, hop in a taxi with your friend instead, or walk back in a large group.
+Instead, hop in a taxi with your friend, or walk back in a large group.